Barrett to face senators on health care, legal precedent | WTOP

-WASHINGTON (AP) — Supreme Court nominee Amy Coney Barrett will face senators’ questions over her approach to health care, legal precedent and even the presidential election during a second day of confirmation hearings on track to lock in a conservative court majority for years to come.
+The 48-year-old appellate court judge, nominated by President Donald Trump and on track for quick confirmation before the Nov.
+3 election, also declined to commit to recusing herself from any cases arising from that election.

+“I can’t offer an opinion on recusal without short-circuiting that entire process,” she said.

-The mood is likely to shift to a more confrontational tone as Barrett, an appellate court judge with very little trial court experience, is grilled in 30-minute segments Tuesday by Democrats gravely opposed to President Donald Trump’s nominee, yet virtually powerless to stop her rise.
+Barrett was on Capitol Hill for a second day of hearings, the mood quickly shifting to a more confrontational tone from opening day.
+She was grilled in 30-minute segments by Democrats strongly opposed to Trump’s nominee, yet virtually powerless to stop her.
 Republicans are rushing her to confirmation before Election Day.

-“This should not be President Trump’s judge,” said Sen. Amy Klobuchar, D-Minn., a member of the Senate Judiciary Committee.
-Democrats say the winner of the presidential election should choose the nominee.
+Trump has said he wants the ninth member on the court to handle any cases that may arise.
+But Barrett said it would be a “gross violation” of judicial independence to make a commitment on how she’d rule.
+She insisted she has not spoken to the president or his team about how she would handle such cases.

+Earlier, a frustrated Sen. Dianne Feinstein, the top Democrat, on the panel, all but implored the nominee to be more specific about how she would handle landmark abortion cases, including Roe v.
+Wade and the follow-up Pennsylvania case Planned Parenthood v.
+Casey, which confirmed it in large part.

 Barrett presented her approach to the law as conservative and fair on Monday at the start of fast-tracked confirmation hearings.
 Democrats cast her as a threat to Americans’ health care coverage during the coronavirus pandemic.

-With her husband and six of their seven children behind her in a hearing room off-limits to the public and altered for COVID-19 risks, Barrett delivered views at odds with the late Ruth Bader Ginsburg, the liberal icon whose seat Trump nominated her to fill, laying out a judicial philosophy she has likened to that of her conservative mentor, the late Justice Antonin Scalia.
+With her husband and six of their seven children behind her in a hearing room off-limits to the public and altered for COVID-19 risks, Barrett delivered views on the opening day at odds with the late Ruth Bader Ginsburg, the liberal icon whose seat Trump nominated her to fill.

 “Courts are not designed to solve every problem or right every wrong in our public life,” declared the 48-year-old federal appeals court judge, removing the protective mask she wore most of the day to read from a prepared statement.